shawnstolsig/svhoptoad-scripts/README.md

 # svhoptoad-scripts
-Some backend-ish scripting used by svhoptoad.com
+Some backend scripting used by svhoptoad.com